What safety protocols are in place at Divine Mercy Catholic Academy (DMCA)?

-Tuition rates differ according to various factors such as grade level, number of students enrolled, financial need and if your family is Catholic or are members of another faith community.
+Tuition rates differ according to various factors such as grade level, number of students enrolled, financial need and if your family is Catholic.
 Please click here for more information on tuition, admission processes and financial aid information.

 Is DMCA worth the investment?

 The Divine Mercy Catholic Academy experience cannot be defined through a single lens The Johnstown-area parochial education system has a long tradition of successful academic and extracurricular student achievement.
 Student engagement, unique experiences, appropriate expectations, strong support, university partnership, faith, and family differentiate DMCA from other opportunities in the region.
 Graduates are able to meet and exceed expectations as they continue their educational endeavors.
 Our alumni and their families become a vital part of an unparalleled support network that grows into a lifelong resource.

 Does my family need to be Catholic to attend DMCA?

 All are welcome!
 While the Catholic faith is an integral part of school life, our students represent a number of faith communities from across the region.

 The school day for all students begins at 8:00 a.m. and ends at 2:30 p.m.